Tim-B/grunt-aws-lambda/README.md

 ## Release History
 * 0.1.0 - Initial release
 * 0.2.0 - Adding some unit tests, refactoring deploy task into single task and converting tasks to multitasks
+* 0.3.0 - Adding more warnings for various failure cases